EtomicBomb/gale-shapley/README.md

 This includes statements that check specific properties of the Gale-Shapley algorithm.

+## `model.demo.frg`

+This includes the run statements for our presentation and video.

 ## `model_vis.js`

 A visualizer for running our model and seeing the resulting offers.